frab/frab/README.docker.md

 The default setup uses a sqlite3 database located in `/home/frab/data`.
 If you want it to persist across container restarts you should add a docker volume to that directory.
 Alternatively you can pass a `DATABASE_URL` environment variable to use another database like postgresql or mysql.

+Similiary, you'd want to mount /home/frab/app/public to persistent storage, since this is where event attachments are saved.

 The example docker-compose file used another postgres container as a database.

 # Running